qubit-ulm/ebs/README.md

     }

 # License
-The pwcs project is licensed to you under the Apache License, Version 2.0 (the "License"); you may not use the code except in compliance with the License.
+The EBS project is licensed to you under the Apache License, Version 2.0 (the "License"); you may not use the code except in compliance with the License.
 You may obtain a copy of the License at

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)